Managing pensions and divorce when UK married couples split up is a big challenge. And it's one that more and more of us are facing.

 Before the pandemic, divorce rates were already rising.
 Lockdown put extra pressure on many already strained relationships.
 In early 2020, one law firm saw a 122% increase in divorce enquiries.

 Then 'no fault divorces' began in April 2022, creating another separation spike.
 In their first week, the number of divorce applications went up by half.
 In the year since then, applications have climbed again by about 11%.

 From a pensions and divorce point of view, that worries us.

 If you’re getting divorced, you’re legally required to take pensions into account as part of your settlement.
-One in four divorces involves people aged over 50; a time when it’s particularly important to keep an eye on your pension.
-And ONS statistics show divorces among the over-65s are growing.
+One in three divorces involves people aged over 50; a time when it’s particularly important to keep an eye on your pension.

 But if you’re in the process of splitting up, you might not be sure how to protect your pension in a divorce.
 UK couples find this challenging, especially older ones.